Alhamzahalabboodi/customer-analysis-tableau/README.md

 ## Customer-Analysis-Tableau ##

 This project demonstrates how to create a Dashboard using various types of charts including a butterfly chart, a donut chart, a scatter plot and more.
-I used an online market dataset abd create Customer Analysis Dashboard using Tableau.
+I used an online market dataset to create Customer Analysis Dashboards using Tableau.

 ## Link to the Interactive Dashboard ##